 If your common carrier travel is delayed more than 6 hours or requires an overnight stay, you and your family are covered for unreimbursed expenses, such as meals and lodging, up to $500 per ticket.
 The Sapphire Reserve provides some of the best trip delay coverage available.

 The Sapphire Reserve also provides several other types of travel protections like luggage delay, lost luggage, trip cancellation, emergency evacuation, and purchase protection, return protection and extended warranty coverage.

-Right now, I’m a big supporter of the Chase Sapphire Reserve card for people who are looking to upgrade to a top tier travel credit card.
-It provides a good multiple for spending on travel and dining while also providing excellent coverage for car rentals and other travel mishaps.
-You’re paying $150 a year for those additional benefits and I think that’s fair.
-If you’re looking for an entry-level card from Chase, the Sapphire Preferred is a better card with no annual fee the first year and then only costs $95.
+Right now, I’m a big supporter of the Chase Sapphire Reserve card for people who are looking for a top tier travel credit card.
+It provides good multiples for spending on travel and dining while also providing excellent coverage for car rentals and other travel mishaps.
+With all of the current additional credits, you’re paying less than $150 a year for those benefits.
+If you’re looking for an entry-level card from Chase, the Sapphire Preferred is a better card with a $95 annual fee.
 Since you can only have one card or the other and need to wait four years between getting a signup bonus once you’ve had the other cards, you need to decide if the extra $55 a year is worth it for you.